shreyabirthare/public_lab2/README.md

 ## Lab Description

 In this lab we will extend the toy store application that we implemented in the first lab.
-Instead of using a monolithic server, we will now employ a two-tier design for the Toy Store - a front-end tier and a back-end tier - and use microservices at each tier.
-The front-end is implemented as a single microservice, while the back-end tier is implemented as two separate services: a catalog service and an order service.
+Instead of using a monolithic server, we will now employ a two-tier design for the Toy Store (a front-end tier and a back-end tier) using microservices at each tier.
+The front-end is implemented as a single microservice, while the back-end is implemented as two separate services: a catalog service and an order service.

 Note: You are not required to use any code from Lab 1, but please feel free to use any parts of lab 1 for lab 2 if it is useful to you.